MileHacker Logo

 • Public displays of affection are generally frowned upon in this conservative society.

-• Solo female travelers are generally safe but modest dress helps.
+• Female solo travelers are generally safe but modest dress helps.

 Accessibility Considerations

 Infrastructure for mobility challenges is limited.
-Sidewalks are irregular, and from an earlier time buildings often lack ramps or elevators.
-Newer developments like Tashkent City and current hotels offer better accessibility.
-Specific services for services for visual or hearing impairments are restricted; traveling with a companion or arranging specialized assistance is advisable.
+Sidewalks are irregular, and from an earlier time buildings often do not have ramps or lifts.
+Newer developments like Tashkent City and modern hotels offer better accessibility.
+Specific services for visual or hearing impairments are limited; traveling with a companion or arranging specialized assistance is advisable.